 - Smaller waistline

 To realize the health benefits of walking, walk briskly for at least 30 minutes per day.
-However, the faster, farther and more frequently you walk, the greater the benefits.
+The faster, farther and more frequently you walk, the greater the benefits.

 According to Danny Dreyer, author of ChiWalking, most people walk in a way that keeps them stuck in poor movement habits that restrict their flow of energy and can even de- grade their fitness level.

-Reportedly, most men are walking purely on leg power and women often have too little core strength and as a result, too much lateral movement in their pelvis.
+Reportedly, most men are walking purely on leg power.
+Women often have too little core strength and as a result, have too much lateral movement in their pelvis.
 Both issues often cause lower-back and hip problems later in life.

 - Look forward rather than at the ground.